ichortower/HatMouseLacey/docs/help-spoilers.md

 * *8 hearts*\
 Enter town when she's there.
 * *(the secret event)*\
-After receiving the letter, enter town between 12 noon and 1 pm.
+After receiving a letter with instructions to this effect, enter town between 12 noon and 1 pm.
 * *10 hearts*\
-After receiving the letter, enter her house after 8 pm when she's there (not on a festival day).
+After receiving an invitation, enter her house after 8 pm when she's there (not on a festival day).
 * *14 hearts*\
 Enter the bus stop *from town* on a sunny day, not in winter, between 3 pm